DJCordhose/ecmascript-2015-iojs/README.md

 // name2
 ```

-For transparency, we can simulate this behavior by doing the same thing manually:
+For transparency, we can simulate this behavior by doing the same thing manually using the `next` function of the iterator:

 ```JavaScript
 const iterator = uniqueNamesIterable[Symbol.iterator]();